Holusion/holusion.com/_content_dev/en/tutorials/first-steps.md

 # Create your first hologram

-Doing this tutorial you wiull learn to make a video ready to be uploaded as an hologram on one of our products, using the free software [Blender](https://www.blender.org).
+Doing this tutorial you will learn to make a video ready to be uploaded as an hologram on one of our products, using the free software [Blender](https://www.blender.org).

 This tutorial might require a bit of knowledge on blender's interface and foundamentals.
 You can use blender's [official tutorial](https://www.youtube.com/playlist?list=PLa1F2ddGya_-UvuAqHAksYnB0qL9yWDO6) to learn more about those subjects.